function2/cmdchatgpt/README.md

-# AI tools from terminal with syntax highlighting and storage.
+# AI tools for terminal usage (ipython or shell).

-Script I wrote to use AI tools from the terminal.
+Features:

  - Syntax Highlighting for terminal output of conversations.
  - Storage of many conversations in a SQLite database.
- - Create templates or copy a conversation.
+ - Search through past conversations.
+ - ipython tab completion of stored conversations.
- - Command line use of ChatGPT.
+ - Command line use of ChatGPT and other AI tools.
- - Image creation and downloading.
+ - Image creation and downloading from terminal.

 Example for use in python: